 After college I briefly taught Language Arts to third graders, then pursued two human services-related graduate degrees, culminating in a doctorate in counseling and educational psychology.
 My career path turned collegiate and academic: personal and educational counseling, teaching lower division classes in psychology and women’s studies, and graduate courses in career development.
 My peers turned to me to edit their writing, but my only other related work was a brief sabbatical stint as a book reviewer for Plexus, a monthly women’s newspaper.
 It wasn’t a big-money gig, averaging about $10 per submission, but at least my work was deemed worthy of publication.

 Still, I knew I would eventually take writing more seriously, and my closest friends remind anyone who listens that I always do what I say.
 Retirement has given me this opportunity.
-Classes by Norma Watkins and Marianne Villaneuva encouraged me to keep writing, so I am.
+Classes by Norma Watkins, Marianne Villaneuva and Linda Watanabe McFerrin encouraged me to keep writing, so I am.

 Click HERE to Read My Stories